-Fahrenheit 9/11 movie controversies began long before the release of the anti-George W. Bush White House, anti-Iraq War, anti-U.S. media cravenness Michael Moore documentary.
+Fahrenheit 9/11 movie controversies no. 1 & no. 2: The multifarious Fahrenheit 9/11 controversies began long before the release of the anti-Iraq War, anti-George W. Bush White House, anti-U.S. Media Cravenness blockbuster documentary.
 In fact, back-and-forth accusations were hurled from various sides even before Moore had shot a single foot of film.

-It all began in April 2003, when Mel Gibson's Icon Productions rejected handling the Moore project that evolved into Fahrenheit 9/11.
-As described in Edward Jay Epstein's May 2005 Slate.com article “Paranoia for Fun and Profit: How Disney and Michael Moore cleaned up on Fahrenheit 9/11,” Moore later claimed that he had a signed contract with Icon before Gibson bowed out due to pressure from the White House.
+It all began in April 2003, when Mel Gibson’s Icon Productions rejected handling the Moore project that evolved into Fahrenheit 9/11.
+As described in Edward Jay Epstein’s May 2005 Slate article “Paranoia for Fun and Profit: How Disney and Michael Moore cleaned up on Fahrenheit 9/11,” Moore would later claim that he had a signed contract with Icon before Gibson bowed out due to pressure from the White House.
 Icon executives, however, have denied that any such contract ever existed.

-Shortly thereafter, Harvey Weinstein's Miramax bought the distribution rights to the planned documentary.
-That would lead to an even more notorious Fahrenheit 9/11 controversy the following year – a U.S. presidential election year – when Miramax's parent company, Walt Disney, halted the release of the polemical film.
+Shortly after the Icon debacle, Harvey Weinstein’s Miramax bought the distribution rights to the planned documentary.
+That would lead to an even more notorious controversy the following year – a U.S. presidential election year – when Miramax’s parent company, Walt Disney, halted the release of the polemical film.

 Cheap self-promotion & Cannes win